 Other medications include:

-Bile acid sequestrants such as cholestyramine control chronic diarrhea.
+Bile acid sequestrants such as cholestyramine can control chronic diarrhea.

 Stress Management for IBS